-It is important to note that the cost and effectiveness values presented by NHTSA and EPA in this Draft TSD are used when creating input files for the agencies' respective models but are not literally the inputs themselves.
-The Docket to this proposed rulemaking contains the specific input files EPA and NHTSA used when modeling the technology cost.
+It is important to note that the cost and effectiveness values presented by NHTSA and EPA in this Final TSD are used when creating input files for the agencies' respective models, but are not literally the inputs themselves.
+The Docket to this final rule contains the specific input files EPA and NHTSA used when modeling the technology cost.